Is It OK To Think During Meditation?

 No matter what it is your trying to tune into, your stream of consciousness will always be trying to compete for that attention.

-You know what have to say is important, but sometimes you just can’t help but get distracting by whats happening in the background.
+You know what they have to say is important, but sometimes you just can’t help but get distracting by whats happening in the background.

 Our goal is to keep directing our focus back to where we want it when we realise we’ve become distracted.